 Troubleshooting permission errors

-If you get permission errors when you deploy, update, or delete functions in your project, make sure that:
+If you get permission errors when you deploy, update, delete, or execute functions in your project, make sure that:

 - You have the Editor or Owner role on your project, or are using the Cloud Functions Developer role.
 If you are using the Cloud Functions Developer role, ensure that you have granted the user the IAM Service Account User role.